jaykaron/eiffel/snippets/ETF-chess-challenge/README.md

 In job interviews with companies, students are often asked questions involving the movements of pieces such as kings, bishops or other game pieces.

-In a Labtest we might provide you with a similar starter and ask you to design a game with any two pieces taken from kings, bishops, rooks, and knights.
+In a Labtest, to keep it simple and time-limited, we might provide you with an ETF starter project like this one, and ask you to design a game with two different pieces taken from kings, bishops, rooks, and knights.
 In the `docs` folder see `chess_moves.e`.
 See:

+`directions_of_player (player: CHARACTER): ARRAY[TUPLE[x: INTEGER; y:
+  INTEGER]]`

-`directions_of_player (player: CHARACTER): ARRAY[TUPLE[x: INTEGER; y: INTEGER]]`.
-The pieces move around on the board but do not remove each other.
+The pieces move around on the board but do not "capture" each other but unlike normal chess they can jump over each other.
 A piece cannot move into an occupied square.

+* The king moves exactly one square horizontally, vertically, or diagonally.
+*  A rook moves any number of vacant squares in a horizontal or vertical direction.
+*  A bishop moves any number of vacant squares in any diagonal direction.
+*  A knight moves two squares horizontally then one square vertically, or moves one square horizontally then two squares vertically—i.e. in an "L" pattern.

 Please read and understand the design/code and ensure that you get it working.